haerimhwang/haerimhwang.github.io/_praatposts/2021-01-13-duration-measurement.md

 	endfor
 	```

 	<br>
 	<br>

 	- Clean up all files on the list
 	- Show if the process is completed

 	```
 	select all
 	Remove

-	print All files have been processed.
+	print All files have been processed!
 	```

 	<br>